Accelerator-Based Applications Infrastructure

 • Gamma Irradiator 60Co: Radiation testing on materials.

-Unique facility based on a 5 MV Tandem accelerator with unique capabilities in Spain and Europe.
+Unique facility based on a 5 MV Tandem accelerator with unique capabilities in Spain and Europe which is located in:

-• Techniques: RBS, ERDA-TOF, PIXE, PIGE, internal and external microbeam.
+• Techniques: RBS, ERDA-TOF, PIXE, PIGE, NRA, STIM and Channeling

 • Ion + Femtosecond Laser combination: Advanced materials modification (unique in Europe).

-• Applications: Energy, microelectronics, biomedicine, and nuclear physics.
+• Applications: Energy, materials, microelectronics, biomedicine, heritage and nuclear physics.

 Access to Facilities